 key west roadtrip

 The itinerary works great flying in overnight from the west coast.
-After you grab your rental, the right trip for any convertible, you're headed straight to Little Havana for breakfast.
+After I grabbed my rental, the right trip for any convertible, I headed straight to Little Havana for breakfast.
 A must stop at Versailles.
-After you're done enjoying some fine Cuban coffee and bites its road time.
-Get to the 1Hwy and just head on down.
+After enjoying some fine Cuban coffee and bites its road time.
+On to the 1Hwy and just head on down.
 I made a pit stop at the Gym in Homestead to freshen-up.
 Then on to the first leg of the keys through Key Largo.
 If its in your taste, I highly suggest stopping at one of the many homemade Key Lime Pie stops along the way.

 Up early for some coffee, lite bite and my anticipated drive through to Key West.
 About 2hrs left and this is where the drive really gets cool on the open water.
 The convertible really earns its keep on this stretch.
 Save your breakfast tummy for a brunch stop in Marathon at Wooden Spoon.
 A classic Americana breaky spot.
-Just a short distance now and you'll be pulling into Key West.
+Just a short distance now and I'd be pulling into Key West.
 I actually turned my rental in because you really don't need it.
-And you can fly back from Key West.
+And I was flying back from Key West.

 I went with Margaritaville.
 A great stay right on the water in the Marina and walking distance to it all.
 Or a scooter when its time.
 Arriving mid day again so there's procedures to be followed: pool, refreshments then dinner.
 After indulging in the pool area its time for a walk and dinner right out front on the boardwalk.
 Keeping it easy for the first night.
 Bistro 245 provides the perfect sunset backdrop for your first evening.
 The Seared Ahi and some bubbly didnt hurt either.
 After I took a walk down Duval St. and had a shot at Flying Monkeys to cap the night.